wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 - Is this dependency actively maintained?
 - Has it been security audited?
 - How many transitive dependencies does it pull in?

-### Pin Exact Versions

-Lock all dependencies to exact versions.
-Verify checksums.
-Update dependencies deliberately in isolated changes with review and testing, not as side effects of feature work.

-### Never Rely on Defaults

-Explicitly specify all library options rather than relying on defaults.
-Defaults can change between versions.
-Explicit configuration prevents surprises and documents your intent.

 ---